nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-the-web-config-file-in-project.md

 A redirect rule enables more than one URL to point to a single Web page.
 There may be several reasons why you want to redirect a request from one server to another.
 For example, maybe your company name is changed and you may want to register a new domain for your company and move your website to a new domain, so in that case, you may want to redirect all requests from your old domain to a new domain.

-For our website to be able to use redirect rules, we need to install a URL rewrite module which is an extension to IIS.
+For our website to be able to use redirect rules, we need to install the "URL rewrite" module which is an extension to IIS.

 For demonstration purposes, let's say we have to redirect a request from our old site to our new site, for that we need to write the following rules in our `web.config` file.